Centre for Ice and Climate > Research

 Stratigraphy and dating

-Determining the age of the ice is crucial for interpreting the ice core data.
-Ice cores are dated by annual layer counting and by applying computer modelsRead more.
+Ice cores are dated by annual layer counting and by applying computer models. -

 Drilling and analysing ice cores